Spatial data observations focus on locations.

-We know the two main spatial data models are vector and raster data.
+The two primary types of spatial data are vector and raster data in a GIS.
 But what is the difference between raster and vector data?
-When should data be displayed as a raster or vector?

 Vector data is not made up of a grid of pixels.
 Instead, vector graphics are comprised of vertices and paths.

 The three basic symbol types for vector data are points, lines, and polygons (areas).

 Because cartographers use these symbols to represent real-world features in maps, they often have to decide based on the level of detail on the map.

 Vector points are simply XY coordinates.
 Generally, they are latitude and longitude with a spatial reference frame.

 When features are too small to be represented as polygons, points are used.

 For example, you can’t see city boundary lines on a global scale.
 In this case, maps often use points to display cities.

 Vector lines connect each vertex with paths.
 Basically, you’re connecting the dots in a set order and it becomes a vector line with each dot representing a vertex.